-At this time, we would ask you, PLEASE do not to travel to Tiree if you suspect that you may have contracted Coronavirus.
+At this time, we would ask you, PLEASE do not to travel to Tiree if you suspect that you, or one of your party, may have contracted Coronavirus.

 TRAVEL ON TIREE:

-The cottage is located in Heanish, a small township on the south coast, near the middle of the island (see map here).
+The cottage is located in Heanish, a small township on the south coast, near the middle of the island (Ref map).

 If you are coming to the island by ferry, follow the road from the ferry terminal until you come to a ‘T’ junction.
 Turn left and then follow the main road through Scarinish, passing the Co-op.
 Continue on for a further three quarters of a mile where you will see the cottage on your left hand side, just off the road.
 The approach to the cottage can be seen in the side bar top picture.